DynamicGenetics/Epicosm_legacy/README.md

 python3 twongo.py 200_users

 === Output and data ===
-Full metadata of all tweets is be stored in MongoDB, in a database "twitter_db", with two collections
+Full content and metadata of all tweets is be stored in MongoDB, in a database "twitter_db",
-"tweets" which contains all json data and content of each tweet, and
+with two collections "tweets" which contains all json data and content of each tweet, and
 "following" which contains a list of all users that each user in your list are following.

 A refined CSV file is created, in the folder "./output/csv/", which at the moment collects the user, the
 time of tweet, and the tweet content.

 A backup of the entire database is stored in "./output/twitter_db/".
 This can be restored by MongoDB using
 the command "mongorestore [your name given to the database] [the path to the mongodump file]
 for example: